 is a 356-acre water body located in Palm Beach County.
 Aquatic vegetation consists of cattail, spatterdock, and hydrilla.
 Nine fish attractors have been constructed on the lake and are marked with buoys.
 Fish present in Lake Osborne include largemouth bass, sunshine bass, black crappie, bluegill, redear sunfish, catfish, and Mayan cichlids.

 The catch rate for largemouth bass on Lake Osborne is solid, too.
 A survey of 188 Lake Osborne anglers by the Florida Fish & Wildlife Conservation Commission showed a catch rate of 1.07 bass per hour — far better than the statewide average of one bass every four hours.
-Peacock bass thrive in the warmer water in this system and are most active in the warm months.
-They’re known to school and hit topwater baits on hot summer days.
-But we have been catching peacocks year-round in Lake Ida, Lake Osborne, Lake Clarke and surrounding canals.
+Peacock bass thrives in the warmer water in this system and is most active in the warm months.
+They’re known to the school and hit topwater baits on hot summer days.
+But we have been catching peacocks year-round in Lake Ida, Lake Osborne, Lake Clarke, and surrounding canals.